vboginskey/dotfiles/README.md

 #### Zsh

 Prezto with history-substring-search, yum, git, and tmux integration.
-Powerline prompt.

 #### Vim